-In 2016, after more than 50 years of conflict, the Government of Colombia signed a peace agreement with the country’s largest guerrilla group, the FARC.
+The Government of Colombia signed a peace agreement with the country’s largest guerrilla group, the FARC, in 2016.
 However, several other armed groups remain active across the country, and civilians continue to suffer the humanitarian consequences of the ongoing violence.
-Colombia also shelters more than 1.8 million Venezuelan migrants and refugees.
+Colombia also hosts more than 1.8 million Venezuelan migrants and refugees.
 The country is among the most disaster-prone areas of the world with millions of its citizens exposed to natural hazards and climate-related events.

-The main needs for conflict-affected populations include protection, food assistance, access to healthcare, education in emergencies, and safe water.
-Refugees and internally displaced people require temporary housing and basic household items (hygiene kits, kitchen utensils), as well as psychological support and assistance to apply for legal assistance or refugee status.
+Conflict-affected populations need protection, food, healthcare, education and safe water.
+While refugees and IDPs require temporary housing and basic household items, as well as psychological and legal support.

-In addition, the unfolding crisis in Venezuela and consequent population displacement into Colombia is an issue of concern: over one million Venezuelans are registered in Colombia, and they often live in situations of extreme vulnerability.
+The displacement of population into Colombia from Venezuela is also a concern: over 1.8 million Venezuelans are registered in Colombia, often living in situations of extreme vulnerability.

-Colombians affected by the conflict, whether in their communities or displaced by the violence (including those seeking refuge in neighboring countries), are a priority for the EU’s humanitarian aid, which focuses on providing protection, healthcare, water and sanitation to vulnerable groups such as women, children, and indigenous and Afro-Colombian populations.
+Colombians affected by the conflict, whether in their communities or displaced by the violence (including those seeking refuge in neighbouring countries), are a priority for the EU’s humanitarian aid.
+The EU’s assistance focuses on providing protection, healthcare, water and sanitation to vulnerable groups such as women, children, and indigenous and Afro-Colombian populations.

 The EU also focuses on strengthening food assistance, particularly for those whose livelihoods are constrained by armed groups, and support for education in emergencies to ensure that internally displaced children or refugee minors in Ecuador and Venezuela do not miss their schooling.

-The EU strives to reduce the risks associated with natural hazards and increase the resilience and preparedness of people who are most vulnerable to floods, droughts, landslides and earthquakes.
-Disaster preparedness and capacity-building are integrated into all projects to limit the impact of natural hazards, and to strengthen the response capacity of communities and institutions.
+The EU strives to reduce the risks associated with natural hazards and increase the resilience and preparedness of people who are most vulnerable to floods, droughts, landslides, and earthquakes.
+Disaster preparedness and capacity building are integrated into all projects.